Tuesday, 27 December 2016

 Do events happen first in the spiritual-astral realm?

-I have written somewhat ‘controversial’ things in my book 'Karmasutra The Karma of Sex', which has even led to some of my friends blocking me on Whatsapp or unfriending me on Facebook.
-Let me continue now and write some more ‘controversial’ thoughts on two questions which someone recently asked me, namely, ‘Do events happen in our lives directly at the physical, material plane?’ and ‘Does our blood circulation have anything to with spirituality?’
+I have written somewhat ‘controversial’ things in my book Karmasutra: The Karma of Sex, which has even led to some of my friends blocking me on WhatsApp or unfriending me on Facebook.
+Let me continue now and write some more ‘controversial’ thoughts on two questions someone recently asked me, namely: ‘Do events happen in our lives directly at the physical, material plane?’ and ‘Does our blood circulation have anything to do with spirituality?’
 Needless to say, whatever is written below is my personal understanding, distilled from various direct and indirect sources.
-Please feel free to completely disagree with it or disregard it totally.
-Due to paucity of time, I will answer the first question in this post, and the second question in another post which I will put up in a few days.
+Please feel free to completely disagree with it or disregard it entirely.
+Due to a paucity of time, I will answer the first question in this post and the second question in another post, which I will put up in a few days.

-As per my understanding, things first happen in the spiritual non-physical world and then it is repeated in our actual physical, material world.
-For example, if a person is about to meet with an accident, it first happens in the spiritual-astral realm and then it happens in the real world.
-Now, when something happens in the astral world the same imprint is released into the physical world.
+As per my understanding, things first happen in the spiritual, non-physical world and are then repeated in our actual, physical, material world.
+For example, if a person is about to meet with an accident, it first happens in the spiritual-astral realm and then occurs in the real world.
+When something happens in the astral world, the same imprint is released into the physical world.

-To help us understand this better, let me use an analogy here from the earlier era – that of the old non-digital camera and the film negative.
-When a photograph was clicked there was some sort of impression on the negative.
-However, if we did not want the picture to be developed we could expose the negative to sunlight or strong light and the picture would be erased.
-Hence, although the event was recorded and impression was made on the negative, the picture would never develop because the impression was erased by exposure to light.
+To help us understand this better, let me use an analogy from an earlier era namely, that of the old, non-digital camera and film negative.
+When a photograph was clicked, there was some sort of impression on the negative.
+However, if we did not want the picture to be developed, we could expose the negative to sunlight or strong light and the picture would be erased.
+Hence, although the event was recorded and the impression made on the negative, the picture would never develop because the impression was erased by exposure to light.

-Similar is the connection between events happening at an astral (or spiritual non-material level) and the material level.
-Hence, if a person is about to meet with an accident, the event impression first happens at the astral level.
-Then this event manifests itself at the material, actual earth level.
-Between the astral/spiritual impression happening and the real event happening, there is a time lag, during which the actual negative happening can be prevented, if it is not strictly mandated by a person’s strong karmic fate or mission on earth
+A similar connection exists between events happening at an astral (or spiritual, non-material) level and at the material level.
+If a person is about to meet with an accident, the event impression first happens at the astral level.
+It then manifests at the material, physical level.
+Between the astral or spiritual impression and the actual event, there is a time lag, during which the negative outcome can be prevented, unless it is strictly mandated by a person’s strong karmic fate or mission on earth.

-In order to do so, we must be aware of what has already happened at the spiritual-astral level.
-One way is through approaching some genuine astrologers on a day to day basis or psychics who are able to pick this information for us from the astral/spiritual realm.
-Some of us are lucky enough to see some of these forthcoming events, about to replicate at the material level, in the form of a dream with some imagery.
+To do so, we must be aware of what has already happened at the spiritual-astral level.
+One way is by consulting genuine astrologers or psychics who are able to pick up this information from the spiritual realm.
+Some of us are fortunate enough to see glimpses of forthcoming events, poised to replicate at the material level, in the form of symbolic dreams.
 Most of us are not.

-Coming back to our ability to feel what has already happened in the astral plane, it is possible for every one of us to develop this ability in a gradual way.
-What usually happens is that the subtle impressions of the event which has already happened in the spiritual-astral world are received in the cosmic receptivity area of the brain (which I have referred to as CSB in my book ‘Karmasutra The Karma of Sex’), but since our human mind is too full of ‘noise’ to perceive these subtle signals at a conscious level, we are never aware of the event which has happened at a particular spiritual level.
-We only know the event (for example, the accident) when it happens to us at the physical level .
+Returning to the idea of perceiving what has already taken place in the astral realm, it is possible for each of us to gradually develop this ability.
+What usually happens is that the subtle impressions of events occurring in the spiritual-astral world are received in the cosmic receptivity area of the brain (which I have referred to as the CSB in my book Karmasutra: The Karma of Sex).
+However, since our minds are filled with too much ‘noise’ to perceive these subtle signals consciously, we remain unaware of what has occurred at a spiritual level.
+We only become aware of the event (for example, the accident) when it unfolds in the physical world.

-How do we tune our minds to receive those very subtle vibrations of future events?
+How can we tune our minds to receive those very subtle vibrations of future events?
 The simplest way is through meditation.
-For those who are not trained in meditation, prayer is another way.
-The key idea is to improve the great sensitivity and sharpness of our mind by silencing it from within, such that even the subtle vibrations sent at spiritual levels reach us.
-In my next post I will elaborate upon this idea of 'silencing the mind' from a perspective of blood flow to the brain.
+For those not trained in meditation, prayer is another means.
+The key is to enhance the sensitivity and sharpness of our minds by silencing them from within, so that even subtle vibrations from the spiritual realm can reach us.
+In my next post, I will elaborate further on this idea of ‘silencing the mind’ from the perspective of blood flow to the brain.

 ©Staju Jacob, 2016.